gnolang/blog/posts/2025-05-12_kernel_realm/README.md

 declared within their own package space (assuming variables are unexported), and static code analysis, as in Go, enforces this rule.

-But because realms are also stateful processes with their own identity and protected space, and because a process can write only in its own space, calling a non-pure function imported from another realm means that the caller realm would attempt to write in the callee realm space, which is forbidden!
+However, since realms are also stateful processes with their own identity and protected space, and because a process can write only in its own space, calling a non-pure function imported from another realm means that the caller realm would attempt to write in the callee realm space, which is forbidden!